gravitational/teleport/docs/user-manual.md

 * Replay recorded interactive sessions.
 * Use Teleport with OpenSSH client: `ssh` or with other tools that use SSH under the hood like Chef and Ansible.

+In addition to this document, you can always type `tsh` into your terminal for the CLI reference.

 ## Difference vs OpenSSH

 There are many differences between Teleport's `tsh` and OpenSSH's `ssh` but the